Olly Stephens: Concerns about killer's violent nature raised before killing

 This isn't the first time there have been calls for improvements in children's safeguarding procedures after a child has died or is killed in tragic circumstances.
 Sadly, it won't be the last.

-Time and again, safeguarding reviews have identified 'missed opportunities' by various agencies tasked with protecting the youngest in our society.
+Time and again, safeguarding reviews have identified "missed opportunities" by various agencies tasked with protecting the youngest in our society.

 This review paints a picture of an education system struggling to cope with an increasingly violent but also vulnerable child.